Fryrvo/JAMF-Bypass/README.md

 3. Add the raw URL of the `/jamf-domains.txt` file from this GitHub repository.
 4. Save and update your gravity database.

+## Demo versions

+## 📥 Download & Deployment Agreement

+### demo version make and hosted on NEXT DNS

+### you can get demo version on project link

+### IMPORTANT: READ BEFORE PROCEEDING
+By downloading you explicitly enter into a legally binding acknowledgment of risk.

 ### blocklists

 * albert.apple.com